2016 Lollapalooza Poster — Signed & Numbered Edition

-Signed & Numbered Edition — Offset-printed on heavyweight, 100% cotton rag paper with the Lollapalooza logo blind-embossed at the bottom.
-Each print will also include additional embellishments hand-applied by the artist to make it a truly one-of-a-kind memento.
-This version does not include the band lineup.
-Printed in a numbered edition of 250 that is also signed by both Tony Fitzpatrick and Lollapalooza/Jane’s Addiction founder Perry Farrell.
-Tony numbered each poster and applied a hand-designed stamp as his signature.
-24”x 30”.
+Signed & Numbered Edition — Screen-printed with 10 colors on heavyweight, 100% cotton rag paper.
+Includes the complete band lineup.
+Printed in a numbered edition of 300 that is signed by both Frank Kozik and Lollapalooza/Jane’s Addiction founder Perry Farrell.
+24”x 36”.
 See the Commemorative edition here.

 About the Artist